TritonDataCenter/manta/docs/user-guide/rbac.md

 If there is a Triton account named `bigco` and another one named `littleco`, both can have a user named `contractor`.

+When making REST API requests as a user, simply specify the account in the `keyId` of the signature in the form of `account/user`.
+Specifically,

+an account keyId has this format:

+    bigco/keys/72:b1:da:b6:3f:3e:67:40:53:ca:c9:ab:0d:c4:2a:f7

+whereas a subuser's a keyId looks like this:

+    bigco/contractor/keys/a1:b2:c3:d4:e5:f6:a7:b8:c9:d0:e1:f2:a3:b4:c5:d6

 Manta tools use the following environment variables to make working with accounts and users easier.

 * `MANTA_USER` is the account owner.
 * `MANTA_SUBUSER` is a user within the account.

 **Roles** bring users, policies, and resources together.
 Roles define what users can do with a resource.
 For example, a role